Hierarchical Point Attention for Indoor 3D Object Detection: Method

-The first step of our multi-scale attention is to obtain a higher-resolution feature map from the single-scale input.
-We propose a \textit{learnable upsampling} operation.
-Given the layer's input point cloud feature $\{\mathbf{z_i}\}_{i=1}^{N}, \mathbf{z_i} \in \mathbb{R}^{d}$, we want to create a feature map with $2N$ points.
-To get the locations (\textit{i.e.}, coordinates) of the $2N$ points, we use FPS to sample $2N$ points from the raw point cloud $\{\mathbf{p_i}\}_{i=1}^{2N}, \mathbf{p_i} \in \mathbb{R}^{3}$.
-Next, for each sampled point $\mathbf{p_i}$, we search for the top three of its nearest neighbors (in the euclidean distance) in the input feature map $\{\mathbf{z_i}\}_{i=1}^{N}$, denoted as $\{z_{i}^{0}, z_{i}^{1}, z_{i}^{2}\}$.
-Then we calculate a weighted interpolation of the three-point features, weighted by the inverse of their distance to the sample point.
-The interpolated feature is then projected into the feature representation of sampled point.
-The upsampled point feature map can be written as:
+The first step of MS-A is to build a higher-resolution feature map from the single-scale input.
+We propose a learnable upsampling procedure.
+Given the layer's input point cloud feature $\{\mathbf{z_i}\}_{i=1}^{N}, \mathbf{z_i} \in \mathbb{R}^{d}$, MS-A can create a feature map with an arbitrary number ($N'$) of points.
+To get the locations (\textit{i.e.}, coordinates) of the $N'$ points, we use FPS to sample $N'$ points from the \textit{raw point cloud} and obtain $\{\mathbf{p_i}\}_{i=1}^{N'}, \mathbf{p_i} \in \mathbb{R}^{3}$.
+Next, for each sampled point $\mathbf{p_i}$ in the $N'$-point cloud, we initialize their feature via three-nearest-neighbor weighted interpolation~\cite{pointnet2}, a generic operation adopted by many point-based methods~\cite{votenet, pointtx2021zhao, paconv2021xu}.
+Unlike previous work, which uses the interpolation for the skip connection between the encoder and decoder, our $N'$ points are sampled arbitrarily from the raw point cloud.
+We can sample a $N'$-point feature to have more points than any feature map in the model, thus providing more fine-grained geometry details.